pleo-io/prop/README.md

 * java.time.Duration
 * java.time.Instant

-As well as all types that can be deserialized by Jackson.
+as well as all types that can be deserialized by Jackson.

 ### How does it work